1. What is an interface?

-Since hashtable is synchornized, it is relatively slower in performance than hashmap.4.
-What is the difference between abstract class and interface ?_text]Answer:
+Since hashtable is synchronized, it is relatively slower in performance than hashmap.

-A class is called abstract when it is declared with the keywordabstract.
+Answer: A class is called abstract when it is declared with the keyword abstract.
 Abstract class contains at least one abstract method.
 It can also contain n numbers of concrete method.
 An interface can only contain abstract methods.

 An interface can have only abstract methods.
-Abstract class can have concrete and abstract methods.
+An abstract class can have concrete and abstract methods.

 The abstract class can have public, private, protected or default variables and also constants.
-In interface the variable is by default public final.
-In nutshell the interface doesn’t have any variables it only has constants.
+In the interface, the variable is by default public final.
+In nutshell, the interface doesn’t have any variables it only has constants.

 A class can extend only one abstract class but a class can implement multiple interfaces.
-Abstract class doesn’t support multiple inheritance whereas interface does.
+Abstract class doesn’t support multiple inheritances whereas interface does.

 If an interface is implemented its mandatory to implement all of its methods but if an abstract class is extended its mandatory to implement all abstract methods.

 The problem with an interface is, if you want to add a new feature (method) in its contract, then you MUST implement the new method(s) in all of the classes which implement that interface.
-However, in the case of an abstract class, the method can be simply implemented in the abstract class and the same can be called by its subclass.5.
-What is the most important feature of Java ?_text]Answer:
+However, in the case of an abstract class, the method can be simply implemented in the abstract class and the same can be called by its subclass.

 The applet is a Java program.